paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 Section 631(2) of Pub.
 L. 109–295, which directed amendment of this section “by redesignating subsections (c) through (g) and subsections (d) through (h), respectively”, was executed by redesignating subsecs. (c) to (g) as (d) to (h), respectively, to reflect the probable intent of Congress.

 #### Prior Provisions
-Provisions similar to those in this section were contained in [section 2286 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2286&num=0&edition=prelim), Appendix, War and National Defense, prior to repeal by Pub.
+Provisions similar to those in this section were contained in section 2286 of the former Appendix to Title 50, War and National Defense, prior to repeal by Pub.
 L. 103–337, § 3412(a).

 #### Amendments
 2011—Pub.
 L. 111–351 substituted “Administrator” for “Director” wherever appearing.